OU-CS3203/TeamCharter/README.md

 It is expected that each team member contributes to the project and get it completed before the week BEFORE finals (November 29th - December 4th).

 #### Full team check-ins
-Goals set and met for each check-in: Ensure no confusion about performance and individual assignments.
+Goals set and met for each check-in:
   First Checkin: Before Thanksgiving Break (Get ideas merged together) Second Checkin: Maybe during depending on the team's schedule.
 (How we implement Hatsune Miku on the site and possible sitemap)
   Third Checkin: Before Presentation (finish details and prepare for presentaton)

+These checkins should help clear any confusion about performance and individual assignments.

 ### Seventh (Sixth) Element - Team Member Assessment and Evaluations